firebird-finance/firebird-docs/docs/ama/blueswapama.md

 First of, thank you for this opportunity from myself and on behalf of my team for the partnership and holding this AMA.
 We are a team of developers, entrepreneurs, and designers working to make crypto world a more artistic place.
 I am the lead developer at Blueswap.
 I have several years of experience as a backend engineer mainly using nodejs/typescript & solidity.
 I am also an external auditor for other some crypto auditing groups that I cannot name for now.
 I am in charge of all contracts and fixing some of the UI issues.
 To answer part of your question, I got into crypto in 2017 by buying my first Ethereum.
 I was attracted by blockchain technology and its application in the real world.
-As a developer, I was attracted by the trustless concept of 'smart contract'.When first generation decentralized finance (DeFi) came into the scene, it made a huge impact in the world of crypto and finance.
+As a developer, I was attracted by the trustless concept of 'smart contract'.
+When first generation decentralized finance (DeFi) came into the scene, it made a huge impact in the world of crypto and finance.
 Decentralized applications (dApp) such as Yam and Sushiswap became success stories on Ethereum network.
 However, the high gas fee and slow transactions raised question marks, whether we should build Blueswap on Ethereum or any other network.
 So we decided to build it on Binance Smart Chain, which is robust, low gas fees, and transaction are fast.

 **vMarco Polo (Value DeFi)**